Optimal Source Codes for Timely Updates: Prefix-free codes with minimum average age

-\end{thm} Thus, our prescription for design of update codes is simple: Use a Shannon code for $P^*$ instead of $P$.
+\end{thm} Thus, our prescription for design of source codes is simple: Use a Shannon code for $P^*$ instead of $P$.
 To compute $P^*$, we need to solve the optimization problem in \eqref{e:maxmin_cost}.
-We remark that it is unclear a priori that the minimum average age prefix-free code will be a Shannon code since our cost function is not monotonic in expected length, whereby the optimal solution may not satisfy Kraft's inequality with equality.
-Nonetheless, we show that indeed a Shannon lengths $-\log P^*(x)$ are optimal for our cost function.
+Note that is unclear a priori that the minimum average age for the problem in $\eqref{e:relaxed}$ would correspond to Shannon lengths for some pmf since our cost function is not monotonic in expected length, whereby the optimal solution may not satisfy Kraft's inequality with equality.
+Nonetheless, we show that the Shannon lengths $-\log P^*(x)$ are optimal for the relaxed problem given by \eqref{e:relaxed}.

-Also, note that the resulting optimization problem for finding $P^*$ is one of entropy maximization for which several heuristic recipes are available.
+\newer{We note that our formal result above only provides a structural result for the optimal solution.
+But we believe that this structural result leads to a recipe to design practical algorithms for finding the optimal solution; we describe this recipe below.} Specifically, note that the resulting optimization problem for finding $P^*$ is one of entropy maximization for which several heuristic recipes are available.
 Furthermore, we note the following structural simplification for the optimal solution which shows that if $P(x)=P(y)$, then $P^*(x)=P^*(y)$ must hold as well; the proof is relegated to the Appendix.
 Thus, the dimension of the optimization problem~\eqref{e:maxmin_cost} can be reduced from $|\X|+1$ to $M_P+1$, where $M_P$ denotes the number of distinct elements in the probability multiset $\{P(x): x \in \X\}$.
 Let $A_1 \cdots A_{M_P}$ denote the partition of $\X$ such that

 \begin{lem} Suppose that $Q^*$ is an optimal $Q$ for \eqref{e:maxmin_cost}.
 Then, $Q^*$ must satisfy

 \end{lem}